amanuellperez/mcu/src/std/README.md

 ### The (partial) C++ standard library, without exceptions nor dynamic memory (new/delete).

 gcc doesn't implement std for microcontrollers.
-So I decided to implement one to be able to use it and also as a learning proyect.
+So I decided to implement one to be able to use it and also as a learning project.

 I intend to write code as needed, little by little.

-Tested: avr-gcc 7.4.0
+Tested: avr-gcc 9.2.0

 ---